SuperRonan/VkEngine/README.md

 	- [x] Fullscreen
 	- [x] Resized by the application
 - [ ] UpdateResources takes a priority as parameter, so for instance shaders that will not be used can still be updated, but with a lower priority
+	- For now, AsynchTasks are executed asynch, but are joined synch, which allows them to have side effect (store their result in the object emmiting the task).
+It should be forbiden, as it might create bugs, especially with an asynch joining of tasks.
 - [x] InstanceHolders (aka Descriptors) have an option to not hold and instance (mostly to free memory for Images and Buffers)
 - [x] Add a mode to use the GENERAL image layout instead of the specialized layout and measure the performance of doing so
 - [x] Refactor ResourceBinding and remove Resource